CHHI 510 Survey of the History of Christianity

 After reading the Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student is required to create a thread in response to the provided prompt.
-Each thread must be at least 400 words and demonstrate course-related knowledge.
+Each thread must be at least 400 words, demonstrate course-related knowledge, and include at least 3 scholarly citations in Turabian format.
 In addition to the thread, the student is required to reply to 2 classmates’ threads.
-Each reply must be at least 200 words.
+Each reply must be at least 200 words and include at least 2 scholarly citations in Turabian format.
 (CLOs: A, B, C)

-The student will write a 10–12 page original research-based paper in current Turabian format and style that focuses on the historical development of a critical issue in either theology or apologetics that has spanned the centuries.
-The paper must include at least 3 primary sources, 6 secondary sources, and the Bible.
+The student will write a 3,000–3,600 words (10–12 pages, excluding front and back matter) original biography research-based paper in current Turabian format.
+The biography research paper must include at least 3 primary sources and 6 secondary sources.
 Secondary sources must include up-to-date scholarly journal articles and scholarly books.
-(CLO: D)

 Have questions about this course or a program?